 (2) The notice referred to in subregulation (1) must be given no later than 21 days after the event occurs.

-[Regulation 9 inserted in Gazette 6 Nov 2009 p.
+[Regulation 9 inserted: Gazette 6 Nov 2009 p.
 4420.]

 10. Guided hunting tours

 (1) Where a person applies for a temporary permit for the purposes of a guided hunting tour and the person dealing with the application is not satisfied as to the experience, competence and safety of the applicant in relation to firearms of the kind to which the application relates he shall endorse the permit with a notation that use of those firearms is only permitted under the direct supervision of a person named.